CheNgH826/CHU_speech_text/README.md

 * Windows has annoying problems with `pip install`, and not everyone has a Mac

 ### Why we used a Linux VM instead of a Docker image
-* Playing audio requires platform-specific configurations of the Docker container, so we would still need to make changes according to different host operating systems
-* If we use a VM, audio configuration is a lot easier and less prone to bugs
+* Playing audio is platform-dependent, and configuring a VM is easier than configuring a Docker container when dealing with audio input/output

 ### Why we used `conda`
 Easy to control Python versioning and package dependency